hitzz97/basic-hack/README.md

 # basic-hack

-this app is just to play arround with friends not for malicious use the .exe files where made with pyinstaller and for some reasons dont work as good as the .py file.
+this app is just to play arround with friends not for malicious use.
+The ".exe" files where made with pyinstaller and for some reasons dont work as good as the ".py" file.

 ## just trick someone into running it once.